mrok5/LotteryApp/README.md

     "LotteryAppDbContext": "Your connection string"
   }
 ```
--Run it with `F5`.
+- Run it with `F5`.
--The app will appear in browser after longer while
+- The app will appear in browser after longer while

 ![alt text](https://github.com/mrok5/LotteryApp/blob/master/lotteryApp.jpg)

-- click on "Let's play" , and have fun.
+- Click on "Let's play" , and have fun.